tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - hotspots/anchors can be important parts of peptides that must remain more constant for TCR binding, other parts of peptide can vary and allow crossreactivity, hotspots/anchors need not only bind CDRs
 # Entropic contributions and the influence of the hydrophobic environment in promiscuous protein-protein association
  - **trying to find evidence for increased hydrophobicity relating to cross-reactivity of TCRs: here they discuss how a particular PKA/AKAP interface demonstrates promiscuity in part due to the number of interactions this hydrophobic interface allows, which allows many alternative contacts (increased entropy, drives forward binding) with other binding partners hence promiscuity**
+# EP08.01-009 TRBV haplotype profile was related to immune-induced adverse events in Chinese patients with advanced NSCLC
+ - irAEs related to *TRBV* genes and uncommon V alleles
 # Epigenetic regulation of monoallelic rearrangement (allelic exclusion) of antigen receptor genes
 ## Summary
  - ~10% of genes are expressed monoallelically (any given cell expressed only paternal or maternal allele but not both)